taylorkchan/SPRINT-AI/README.md

 ## What is SPRINT?

-SPRINT enables entrepreneurs, startup founders, and product teams to build and deploy apps in hours instead of months.
+SPRINT enables solopreneurs, freelancers and product builders to build and deploy apps in hours instead of months.
 No coding required.

 ### The 6-Step Workflow

 1. **Ideate** - AI gathers your product vision through conversation
-2. **Visualize** - Extract design systems from Figma and generate interactive prototypes
+2. **Visualize** - Create design system and generate interactive prototypes(frontend only)
-3. **Spec** - Generate PRD, architecture, and technical specifications
+3. **Spec** - Generate PRD, architecture, and technical specifications for detailed implementation
-4. **MVP** - Scaffold complete production-ready source code
+4. **MVP** - Set up integrations and develop features in parallel
 5. **QA** - AI-generated automated test suites with execution
-6. **Launch** - Automated deployment to Vercel, App Store, and Play Store
+6. **Launch** - Automated deployment to Vercel, Supabase, App Store, and Play Store etc.

 ### Key Features

-- **Multi-Platform**: Build web, iOS, and Android apps from a single workflow
+- **Multi-Platform**: Build web, iOS, and Android apps using React and React Native
-- **AI-Powered**: Powered by Claude Opus 4.5 for intelligent code generation
-- **Automated Testing**: AI generates and executes comprehensive test suites
+- **Design Tools**: Extract design systems from reference websites/Apps.
+Export frontend code to figma in seconds.
+- **App Analyzer**: Upload APK and get AI analysis on its functions and design system
+- **Specicalized Agents**: Battle tested agents for common integrations (Shopify, Google, Stripe etc.)
+- **Parallel Development**: Chat per feature to enable parallel development.
-- **One-Click Deploy**: Automated deployment to production platforms
+- **One-Click Deploy**: Automated deployment to production platforms including Google Play and App Store.

 ## Platform Support